- Daily talks from each visiting practitioner.

 Brooklyn, NY 11215

-$800 per participant, to be paid in full via electronic transfer upon receipt of acceptance and in advance of the course.
+$850 per participant, to be paid in full via electronic transfer upon receipt of acceptance and in advance of the course.
 Basic studio materials and lunch will be provided.
-Accommodation is not provided (note: The G train in Brooklyn will not be running in the summer of 2024).
+Accommodation is not provided.

 It is assumed that each applicant possesses at minimum a bachelor’s degree level of education in graphic design, but all work will be assessed on its own merits.